How Your Business’s Insurance Policy Might Be Able to Mitigate Profit Losses

 Again, this will be litigated around the county as courts have drawn different conclusions about this issue.

 Extra Expense Coverage allows for you to recover the necessary expenses you incur during the “period of restoration” that you would not have incurred if there had been no direct physical loss or damage to your property caused by or resulting from a Covered Cause of Loss.
 An insurance company will pay the extra expense to (1) avoid or minimize the “suspension” of business and to continue operations at the described premises or at replacement premises or temporary locations, including relocation expenses and costs to equip and operate the replacement location or temporary location, and (2) minimize the suspension of business if you cannot continue operations.

 Losses that may be covered due to COVID-19 include (1) additional security to protect the business property during a time of social turpitude, (2) advertising costs to resume business, (3) disinfectant efforts to ensure the premises is safe, and (4) relocation costs, potentially including those costs associated with equipping employees to work from home.

 Contact a Business Interruption Insurance Attorney Today

 If your hotel, restaurant, store, or office has suffered financial hardship as a result of COVID-19, contact a Florida business interruption insurance attorney immediately to discuss your claim.
-The Dolman Law Group is experienced in getting individuals and business owners the compensation they deserve.
+The Sibley Dolman Gipe Accident Injury Lawyers, PA is experienced in getting individuals and business owners the compensation they deserve.
 Contact them today at (727) 451-6900 for a free, no-risk consultation about your claim.

 Be sure to document such losses and expenses.
 Making sure that your losses are provable will help expedite the insurance claims process.
 We understand that most individuals have a very difficult time reading and interpreting their insurance policy language.
 We’re here to help.